-To carry out the State's Plan for providing comprehensive community mental health services and supports to adults with a serious mental illness and to children with a serious emotional disturbance by funding community-based services through an area authority or through a county program established pursuant to G. S. 122C-115.1.
-Since the program objective is to provide comprehensive community mental health services and supports, Local Management Entities/Managed Care Organizations (LME/MCOs) use these funds for any of the allowable services that are within the covered services as now included in NC Tracks, except that MHBG funds may not be used for inpatient services.
+The NC Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DMHDDSAS) of the NC Department of Health and Human Services (DHHS) serves as the State's Mental Health Agency (SMHA).
+To carry out the SMHA's Plan for providing comprehensive community based mental health services and supports to adults with a serious mental illness and to children with a serious emotional disturbance by funding community-based services through an area authority or through a county program established pursuant to G. S. 122C-115.1.
+Since the program objective is to provide comprehensive community based mental health services and supports, LME/MCOs use these funds for any of the allowable services that are within the covered services as now included in NC Tracks, except that MHBG funds may not be used for individuals in justice facilities, incarcerated or for inpatient services.